Trail Closures & Current Conditions

 Q: Where can I park while I am hiking the SHT?

-There are 55 designated trailhead parking areas — most from five to ten miles apart.
+There are over 50 designated trailhead parking areas — most from five to ten miles apart.
 In the Jay Cooke State Park and Duluth area, the SHT trailheads are accessible from Interstate Hwy.
 35, Highway 23, and city streets.
 On the North Shore they are accessible from Hwy.
 61 and the state, county, and forest roads that intersect Hwy.
-61. The Guide to the Superior Hiking Trail – Eighth Edition provides access directions and parking limitations for each trailhead.
+61. The Guide to the Superior Hiking Trail – Ninth Edition provides access directions and parking limitations for each trailhead.
 Trailhead parking areas are designated with a P on all SHT maps.

 Q: How long can I leave my car in a trailhead parking area?